 The turbulent funeral scene where the Nazi procession with Westmar's coffin is attacked by Communists and then set on by police on horseback, from a rare film stilll lobby card also from our Collection:

-for the film shown at the right (above) is
+for the film shown near the top of this page (at the left ) is

 to be found in our Collection.
 Only two known copies of this program exist....as the film title was changed from "Horst Wessel" to "Hans Westmar" by order of Dr. Goebbels, and all printed copies of this original program were destroyed.
 This image was kindly provided to us by Christian Unucka, who has the Franke & Co.